PrairieLearn/PrairieLearn/rfcs/003-workspaces.md

 `workspace_url` pages will be served by the main PrairieLearn server (someday, we could split this into a separate autoscaled component).

-When we get a request to this url, we'll first check if we have an existing instance of a workspace by checking the `workspace_host_id` column.
+When the main server gets a request to this url, we'll first check if we have an existing instance of a workspace by checking the `workspace_host_id` column.
 There will be two cases here.

 #### A container has already been allocated on a host